 I requested to live in a larger city in Korea because I thought that was what I wanted.
 Instead, I was placed in a small town and I love it more than I thought I would.

-I have made such strong bonds with friends because the community is closer with fewer people I also spend a lot of quiet time alone.
-I live close to the beach, which is my happy place and it is so safe in my town that I can walk on the street at any time with not a single fear.
+I have made such strong bonds with friends because the community is closer with fewer people.
+I live close to the beach, which is my happy place, and it is so safe in my town that I can walk on the street at any time with not a single fear.

 2- Learning to Adapt

-The air and water quality in Korea are not what I was used to, which took my body some time to adjust to.
-Your diet may change and you may not be able to find certain foods, products, or brands that you’re used to, which may be challenging at first, but you learn to adapt and try new things.
+Your diet may change, and you may not be able to find certain foods, products, or brands that you are used to, which may be challenging at first, but you learn to adapt and try new things.

 3 – A Positive Work Environment